skypjack/uvw/README.md

 way to create a request is still through the `Loop::resource` member function.<br/>
 Requests will keep themselves alive as long as they are bound to unfinished underlying activities.
-This means that users have not to discard explicitly a request.<br/>
+This means that users don't have to discard a request explicitly .<br/>
 Therefore the rule quickly becomes *feel free to make a request and forget about it*.
 It's as simple as calling a member function on them.